 Before you book car hire, don't forget to consider the alternatives.
 Unecessary car hire can be an expensive, unused hindrance.
 Car swaps, public transport and even taking your own car may work out cheaper for some destinations.
 Go through this checklist first:

 - What's the public transport like?
-In Florida or LA, everyone needs a car to traverse the huge city distances.
+In Miami or Los Angeles, everyone needs a car to traverse the huge city distances.
 But in New York you can't park anywhere, so the subway wins.
 Many European cities have great public transport links too, so a little research goes a long way.

 - How much are taxis?
 Sometimes car hire's cheaper than just one taxi.
 A taxi from Malaga airport to Marbella's about €60 each way, yet you can often get car hire for £70 a week.
 So even if you never use it again, it wins.
 Use international taxi fare calculator Holiday Taxis for a benchmark price.